Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

-Additional popular quantum evolution based proposals for routing issues included QGA solutions \cite{done-yangdongling-3-ok, done-chengyu-7-ok} and QPSO solutions \cite{done-second-gaopeng-16-ok, done-zuoqixue-10-ok, done-third-yangdongling-7-ok}. \cite{done-yangdongling-3-ok} improved the network robustness of connectivity for IoT topology duo to node failures caused by malicious attacks.
-It proposed a QGA algorithm to maximize the cumulative sum of the number of nodes in the maximum connected sub-graph of the network.
-Additionally, \cite{done-chengyu-7-ok} was designed to be resilient, which adapted to any changes in the planned topology of deployed sinks in anticipation of sensor failures.
-Also it achieved energy consumption balance among sensors by equalizing the path length and brings down the cost of wireless sensor networks by minimizing the number of sinks.
-Multicast routing in wireless mesh networks were considered with the objective of minimizing network delay \cite{done-second-gaopeng-16-ok}.
-The routing problem was converted into an integer programming problem with QoS constraints and was solved by QPSO combined with loop deletion operation.
-Connectivity in routing was explored in \cite{done-zuoqixue-10-ok, done-third-yangdongling-7-ok}. \cite{done-zuoqixue-10-ok} considered heterogeneous scenarios of network topology for optimal path configuration by exploring and exploiting the hunts.
-It applied multiple inputs from heterogeneous industrial IoT into QPSO techniques.
-The differential evolution operator and crossover operations were used for information interchange among the nodes to avoid trapping into local minima.
-Specifically, it studied the impact of p-degrees of network connectivity on network performance.
-The same scenario of IoT was also studied in \cite{done-third-yangdongling-7-ok} to optimize selection of cluster heads for multi-hop inter-cluster communication, which was different from user association in a single-cell communication in Subsection \ref{user-association}.
-It proposed a cooperative multiple-input-multiple-output connectivity scheme between sensors and cluster heads to extend the network lifetime.
-QPSO was applied to select the optimum cooperative coalitions of each hop in the routing path.
+Additional popular quantum evolution based proposals for routing issues include QGA solutions \cite{done-yangdongling-3-ok, done-chengyu-7-ok} and QPSO solutions \cite{done-second-gaopeng-16-ok, done-zuoqixue-10-ok, done-third-yangdongling-7-ok}. \cite{done-yangdongling-3-ok} improves the network robustness of connectivity for IoT topology duo to node failures caused by malicious attacks.
+It proposes a QGA algorithm to maximize the cumulative sum of the number of nodes in the maximum connected sub-graph of the network.
+Additionally, \cite{done-chengyu-7-ok} is designed to be resilient, which adapts to any changes in a planned topology of deployed sinks in anticipation of sensor failures.
+Also it achieves energy consumption balance among sensors by equalizing the path length and brings down the cost of wireless sensor networks by minimizing the number of sinks.
+Multicast routing in wireless mesh networks are considered with the objective of minimizing network delay \cite{done-second-gaopeng-16-ok}.
+The routing problem is converted into an integer programming problem with QoS constraints and is solved by QPSO combined with loop deletion operation.
+Connectivity in routing is explored in \cite{done-zuoqixue-10-ok, done-third-yangdongling-7-ok}. \cite{done-zuoqixue-10-ok} considers heterogeneous scenarios of network topology for the optimal path configuration by exploring and exploiting the hunts.
+It applies multiple inputs from heterogeneous industrial IoT into QPSO techniques.
+The differential evolution operator and crossover operations are used for information interchange among the nodes to avoid trapping into local minima.
+Specifically, it studies the impact of p-degrees of network connectivity on network performance.
+The same scenario of IoT is also studied in \cite{done-third-yangdongling-7-ok} to optimize selection of cluster heads for multi-hop inter-cluster communication, which is different from user association in a single-cell communication in subsection \ref{user-association}.
+It proposes a cooperative multiple-input-multiple-output connectivity scheme between sensors and cluster heads to extend network lifetime.
+QPSO is applied to select the optimum cooperative coalitions of each hop in the routing path.

 \textbf{With consideration of mobility}